metta-systems/libsss/README.md

 Structured Streams Unleashed
 ============================

+Currently only buildable as a submodule of mettanode.

 ssu::host holds information about this host's connection sessions.

 ssu::server provides access to services on this ssu::host.